 Market

-Leaders, strategists, and decision-makers who need to think clearly under pressure.
-SOCRATES surfaces blind spots before they become costly mistakes.
+Leaders, strategists, and decision-makers who want to think more clearly under pressure.
+SOCRATES is designed to help users examine assumptions and evidence before committing to a decision.

-Critical thinking is the most requested skill in higher education and the hardest to teach at scale.
-SOCRATES delivers it one-on-one, measurably, to any student with a browser.
+Critical thinking is one of the most requested skills in higher education and one of the hardest to teach at scale.
+SOCRATES is designed to give students structured one-to-one reasoning practice through any browser.

 People who read, reflect, and want to get better at thinking.
-The daily session becomes a cognitive workout — eight minutes that compound over weeks and months.
+Each session is built as a short reasoning practice — eight minutes that, used regularly, are intended to support reasoning development over time.

 Pricing